Back to Blog

 Actionable Steps: Your Transition Checklist to Funded Trading

-• When do you check prices first?
+• What time do you check prices first, and last?

 • Market condition assessment

-• Setup quality score
+• Setup quality score against your own criteria

 Systematic audit of trading behaviors during transition to funded account.